Copyright Acknowledgment: All images of R.C. MAN and other Products and Images, created by Mel Birnkrant, are Copyright (c) BIRNKRANT KISCOM/ The OBB

 Two hundred and fifteen years later, in 1986, R.C.
 MAN was created in the same tradition.

 In the toy industry R.C. stands for Radio Control, and usually signifies a driverless vehicle controlled by radio, and driven from a distance.
 But in this case, R.C.
 MAN himself, is under Radio Control.
 And he, in turn, can drive any number of different vehicles.
 R.C.
-MAN literally steers the steering wheel, operates the “gas pedal” and even supplies the power to make them go.
-The vehicles, on the other hand, are little more than simple shells with a steering wheel and motor.
-They have no radio receiver or power supply of their own.
+MAN literally steers the steering wheel, operates and “gas pedal” and even supplies the power to make them go.
+The vehicles, on the other hand, are little more than simple shells with a steering wheel and motor but no radio receiver or power supply of their own.

 Here he is ready to go.
 Everything but the kitchen sink was stuffed inside his see through body, a motor to turn his head and arms, a dual track radio receiver, a battery power supply, flashing lights, and bits and pieces of assorted junk to make his guts look technical.
 There was even a speaker in his chest to broadcast his master’s voice.
 The simple vehicle beside him, which we referred to as a walker, shades of the “Segway”, yet to come 20 years later, consisted of no more that 4 wheels, two connected to a steering column and two connected to a motor.